WHAT ARE STRETCH MARKS & WHAT CAUSES THEM?

 Because different types of lasers interact with different components of skin, using a combination of lasers on stretch marks produces the best results.
 For instance: laser treatments to remove the red from stretch marks, combined with fractionated Co2 lasers to cause the contraction of collagen which will shrink the stretch marks, combined with other lasers that will smooth the surface of stretch marks.
 A typical combination laser treatment protocol will utilize 3 to 4 different lasers.
 In many cases, stretch mark removal treatments are integrated with a variety of non-laser modalities

-Collagen Induction Therapy, which is a form of high-density Acupuncture which is administered with dozens of tiny acupuncture needles that are mounted on a small roller.
+Collagen Induction Therapy, which is a form of high-density Acupuncture which is administered with dozens of tiny acupuncture needles that are mounted on a small roller (AKA microneedling).
 When stretch marks are punctured hundreds of times by these tiny acupuncture needles, the skin naturally responds with a repair mechanism that generates the production of new collagen which remodels the stretch marks and repairs the skin.
 Collagen Induction Therapy can be used as a stand-alone treatment or in combination with laser treatments.
+The results from microneedling are quite impressive.

 Physiological Regulating Medicine is the most advanced form of Homeopathy, scientifically derived by combining traditional Homeopathy with modern advances in cell biology and molecular biology.
 Specific PRM formulations naturally stimulate the physiology of skin within stretch marks to produce new collagen.
 This causes the remodeling of stretch marks, repairing them and reducing their appearance.
 AMA Regenerative Medicine & Skincare, are specialist in the area PRM.